Shaunak-Phadnis/new-site-attempt/content/_index.md

 <img src="/images/profile.jpeg" width="250" style="float:right; margin: 0 0 1rem 1rem;">

 I am a 3rd year PhD student at the [Department of Linguistics at UMass Amherst](https://www.umass.edu/linguistics/).
-Before coming to UMass I worked as a Conversational UX designer at a start-up in India.
+I have an MA in Linguistics from English and Foreign Languages University, Hyderabad and a BSc in Mathematics from Fergusson College, Pune.
+Before coming to UMass I briefly worked as a Conversational UX designer at an AI start-up in India.

 Broadly, I am interested in understanding how conversations work - how speakers navigate and communicate implicit meaning through their responses in a discourse.
 More specifically, I am interested in: